visva-dev/first_rails_app_for_Microverse/README.md

 # first_rails_app_for_Microverse
 First Microverse Ruby on Rails project.
-In this project, we learn how to setup the first Ruby on Rails app following tutorials from [SQL_Zoo](https://www.theodinproject.com/courses/ruby-on-rails/lessons/your-first-rails-application-ruby-on-rails) web page.
+In this project, we learn how to setup the first Ruby on Rails app following tutorial from [Installing Rails](https://www.theodinproject.com/courses/ruby-on-rails/lessons/your-first-rails-application-ruby-on-rails) web page.

 ## Built With
 - Ruby on Rails